osnitn/flask-primer/README.md

-# Web Development using Flask for Medium
+# Web Development using Flask
 ## What is Flask?
 Flask is a light-weight framework with a built-in server that will allow us to turn our Python scripts into web pages and web apps.
 Simply put, Flask allows us to make websites with Python.